verana-labs/verifiable-trust-vpr-spec/spec.md

 Search engines can iterate over `Participant` entries and index [[ref: VSs]] by resolving the service identifier (currently a [[ref: DID]], extensible in the future), verify whether the service is a [[ref: verifiable service]], and in that case extract its verifiable metadata, such as [[ref: linked-vp]] presented credentials.

-The index is particularly important for [[ref: verifiable user agents]], such as social browsers, CDN enabled browsers...
+The index is particularly important for [[ref: verifiable user agents]], such as social browsers, CDN enabled browser, or any service or AI agent that wants to search for a specific service and connect to it.
 However, it can also be leveraged by **traditional, form-based search engines**, which may return simple links for accessing [[ref: VSs]].

 ```plantuml